-I’ve take a little time to share my favorite homeschool curriculum with you.
+I’m sharing some of my very favorite homeschool curriculum with you today.
 I hope you find some treasures!

-Did you know I have a master’s degree in elementary education and taught in a classroom for several years?
+Before we get started, did you know I have a master’s degree in elementary education and taught in a classroom for several years?
 Yep.
 Why does that matter?
-Well, I’ve been trained to recognize good curriculum.
+Well, I’ve been trained to recognize a good curriculum.

 Did you know I write homeschool curriculum?
 Yep.
 What’s my point?
 In some cases, I’ve seen gaps in homeschooling curriculum that needed to be filled OR found exciting ways of learning that I just had to share.